 The U.C.
 Davis Forensic Psychiatry Fellowship provides extensive training in both civil and criminal forensic psychiatry.
-The teaching staff consists of ten psychiatrists with Added Qualifications in Forensic Psychiatry, two forensic psychologists, two Sacramento County public defenders and one Sacramento County assistant district attorney.
+The teaching staff consists of nine psychiatrists with Added Qualifications in Forensic Psychiatry, one forensic psychologist, one forensic neuropsychologist, one family law attorney, one Sacramento County Superior Court Judge, one Sacramento County Associate District Attorney, and one Sacramento County Supervising Public Defender.

-The forensic residents receive their clinical training in a wide variety of forensic settings.
-These rotations include training with forensic units at Napa State Hospital, Sacramento County Jail, Sacramento County Superior Court Expert Witness Panel, Office of the Federal Defender, and consultations with private criminal and civil attorneys.
+The forensic fellows receive their clinical training in a wide variety of forensic settings.
+These rotations include training in forensic units at Napa State Hospital, Sacramento County Jail, Sacramento County Superior Court Expert Witness Panel, and consultations with private criminal and civil attorneys.

 Fringe benefits include provision of educational materials and a stipend for funding to the annual AAPL meeting and board review course.
-An extensive forensic library with accompanying videotapes is available.
-The forensic psychiatry resident is given a substantial reference library consisting of over 300 forensic landmark case related articles.
+An extensive forensic library is available.
+The forensic psychiatry fellow is also given a substantial number of references consisting of over 300 forensic landmark case related articles.